 - Jury trial or bench trial; and

-Most misdemeanor cases will not go through all of these steps.
+In our experience, most cases will not go through all of these steps.
 A case can be dropped at any stage if the evidence is weak or the court grants a motion to suppress evidence.
-Or the prosecution and the defense can agree to a plea bargain in California.
+Or the prosecution and you can agree to a plea bargain in California.

 For more information about each of these stages, please see our article on “California’s Criminal Court Process.”

-Misdemeanor probation typically lasts for 1 – 3 years.
-During that time, the defendant must adhere to certain conditions in order to stay out of jail.
+Misdemeanor probation typically lasts for 364 days unless the crime statute specifies otherwise.
+During that time, you must adhere to certain conditions in order to stay out of jail.

 Conditions of probation can include (without limitation):